 What Is Automobile Negligence?

 “Negligence” is the legal principle behind most of the legal claims arising from traffic accidents.
 If you’re in a car accident and you sued or get sued, you’ll need to know precisely how the law defines “negligence” and how to prove it in a court of law.
-This is a general introduction to negligence and the law, but if you are involved in an actual traffic crash in central Florida, you’ll need to obtain the legal advice that’s pertinent to your individual case by consulting with an experienced Orlando personal injury attorney.
+This is a general introduction to negligence and the law, but if you are involved in an actual traffic crash, you’ll need to obtain the legal advice that’s pertinent to your individual case by consulting with an experienced car accident attorney.

 How is negligence legally defined?
 When someone is “legally” negligent, it means that he or she has acted thoughtlessly, carelessly, or distractedly in a way that has harmed or injured someone else.
 A person can be actively negligent (by speeding or by driving recklessly, for example) or passively negligent (by failing to stop at a stop sign or by failing to use lights when driving at night, for example).

 IF YOU SUE FOR INJURIES, WHAT DO YOU HAVE TO PROVE?

 Motorists must avoid negligent driving.
 If a negligent motorist injures another driver, passengers, or pedestrians, that driver becomes legally liable for any injuries suffered by those persons.
 In a personal injury case, an allegedly injured victim who files a personal injury lawsuit is called the “plaintiff.”
 The plaintiff must prove that the “defendant” (the person being sued) was negligent and that the negligence caused injury.

 If you are injured by negligence, you’ll need the help of a good personal injury lawyer to prove that negligence was the reason you were injured.
 Specifically, the plaintiff’s side in a personal injury case must prove four claims:

 -that the law required the defendant to drive with reasonable care